Underdetermined-elliptic PDE on asymptotically Euclidean manifolds, and generalizations: Totally characteristic differential operators

 The material in this section is largely standard (see e.g.\ \cite{MelroseAPS,GrieserBasics}), except for the second part of Definition~\ref{DefbSpecb} and the part starting with Corollary~\ref{CorbSchwartz} and ending with Proposition~\ref{PropACI}.
 The discussion will thus be relatively brief, but we indicate most proofs in order to make the paper self-contained.

-Let $M$ be a compact manifold of dimension $n\in\N$ with embedded and non-empty boundary $\pa M$.
+Let $M$ be a compact manifold of dimension $n\in\N$ with non-empty boundary $\pa M$.
+We assume that $\pa M$ is an embedded submanifold, which ensures the existence of a product neighborhood of $\pa M$ in $M$ (see~\eqref{EqbCollar}).
 For simplicity of exposition, we shall assume that $\pa M$ is connected (and thus necessarily $n\geq 2$); we leave the minor (largely notational) modifications required to handle the case of disconnected $\pa M$ to the interested reader.
 We write $M^\circ=M\setminus\pa M$ for the manifold interior of $M$, and we identify

 with a collar neighborhood $\cU\subset M$ of $\pa M$.
 Without loss of generality, we may assume that $\rho$ is the restriction to $\cU$ of a smooth function on $M$ which vanishes only at $\pa M$.
 Local coordinates on $\pa M$ will be denoted $y\in\R^{n-1}$.
 Denote by $E,F\to M$ two vector bundles and fix bundle isomorphisms $E|_\cU\cong\pi^*(E|_{\pa M})$, $F|_\cU\cong\pi^*(F|_{\pa M})$, where $\pi\colon\cU=[0,1)\times\pa M\to\pa M$ is the projection to the second factor.
 We moreover assume that $E,F$ come equipped with non-degenerate Hermitian fiber inner products.
 We fix a smooth positive density $\mu$ on $M^\circ$ with the property that there exists